zoltan-nz/chat-app/README.md

  xcode-select --install
  ```

-(If you've just installed XCode, don't forget to launch it first and accepting the Terms and Conditions.)
+(If you've just installed XCode, don't forget to launch it and accept the Terms and Conditions.)

 You can use the install script for `nvm` installation.